Pitching at BrightonSoup

-It will still be a fun evening with the opportunity to persuade a group of friendly people to fund your community project.
-You can read about what it’s like to pitch at Brighton Soup here (although it will be via Zoom, it will be very much the same, just from home).
+- It will be a fun evening with the opportunity to persuade a group of friendly people to fund your community project.
+You can see what it’s like to pitch at Brighton Soup here, and read about our previous events here.

 Apply to Pitch

 Project applications close on Friday 09 September 2022.